-The committee agrees an annual business plan to ensure that ongoing management and development of the Fund is in line with the longer-term policy, objectives and strategy.
+The Fund's decision-making body, the Strathclyde Pension Fund Committee agrees an annual business plan to identify immediate priorities and ensure that ongoing management and development of the Fund is in line with the longer-term policy, objectives and strategy.
 The plan sets out resource requirements, Key Performance Indicators (KPIs) and business and development priorities for the coming year.